ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![Campfire at the lakeshore](/assets/images/IMG_9644.jpg)

-Unfortunately, it was quite cloudy and the moon was the only interesting thing we spotted that night.
+Unfortunately, the night was very cloudy.
+The moon was the only interesting thing we spotted that night.

 ![Moon above Torneträsk](/assets/images/IMG_9658.jpg)